NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             You may resize the cluster size by adjusting max node count, and enable or disable lustre as appropriate to your model.

-            .. rubric:: How do I restore a default configuration?[\ `edit </index.php?title=FAQ&action=edit&section=44>`__\ ]
+- How do I restore a default
+               configuration?[\ `edit </index.php?title=FAQ&action=edit&section=44>`__\ ]
                :name: how-do-i-restore-a-default-configurationedit